gpavlov2016/RoboND-Kinematics-Project/README.md

 [image2]: ./misc_images/theta1.png
 [image3]: ./misc_images/kuka-side.png
 [image4]: ./misc_images/misc2.png
+[image5]: ./misc_images/dh-annotated.jpg

 ### Kinematic Analysis
-#### 1. The kinematics analysis was performed with the help of Rviz by attaching a reference to each frame according to DH convention
+#### 1. The kinematics analysis was performed using the annotated figure of the robot below.
+The figure shows the frames attached to each joint and labels from the DH parameter table.

-![alt text][image1]
+![alt text][image5]

 #### 2. Here are the resulting DH parameters derived from the kinematics analysis